ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/docs/analysing-the-simulation-speed-improvement.md

 ### Running the Simulation and Profilers

 We describe in this section the steps to follow in the MATLAB/Simulink environment in order to run the simulation and profilers, export the profilers output data to the workspace as `.mat` files[^1], then run the [`loadTimeSeries.m`](./scripts/loadTimeSeries.m) script for evaluating the execution times of the dynamics computation functions and generating the performance comparison plot.
-For the general usage instructions, refer to the docmentation in https://github.com/ami-iit/matlab-whole-body-simulator/blob/master/README.md#runner-how-to-use-the-simulator.
+For the simulator general usage instructions, refer to the docmentation in https://github.com/ami-iit/matlab-whole-body-simulator/blob/master/README.md#runner-how-to-use-the-simulator.

 In the steps below we assume you have followed and completed the steps in the [One Line Installation](../README.md#floppy_disk-one-line-installation) steps of the main README.